-The reclamation fee on lignite mined in North Dakota is currently nine cents per ton and it will drop to eight cents a ton in October 2012.
+The reclamation fee on lignite mined in North Dakota is currently eight cents per ton.
 As the result of amendments to the Surface Mining Control and Reclamation Act enacted in late 2006, the federal reclamation fee will be collected through September 30, 2021.
-North Dakota will be receiving around four million dollars from the fund for the next few years but that will decrease to three million dollars per year starting in 2013 and continuing at that level until the program ends in 2022.
-However, with the increased funding that the program now receives, the AML Division plans to address most of the problems associated with another 15 miles of dangerous highwalls, over 3,000 acres of lands affected by underground mine subsidence, and other hazardous conditions at abandoned surface and underground coal mines before the program ends in 2022.
+North Dakota will be receiving three million dollars per year in 2015 and continuing at that level until the program ends in 2022.
+The AML Division plans to address most of the problems associated with another 10 miles of dangerous highwalls, over 3,000 acres of lands affected by underground mine subsidence, and other hazardous conditions at abandoned surface and underground coal mines before the program may end in 2022.

 The mission of the Abandoned Mine Lands Division is to eliminate potential or existing hazards associated with abandoned coal mines in North Dakota for which there is no continuing liability under state or federal law.
 The nature of this mission is not regulatory but rather service-oriented.

 Related goals are: